 FEEL A CONNECTION TO THE COLLEGE

-Parents and carers are an important part of the IES College community – whether you’re living nearby or further afield, we want you to feel connected to your child’s time at the College.
+Parents and carers are an important part of the IES College community – whether you are living nearby or further afield, we want you to feel connected to your child’s time at the College.

-At IES we value and celebrate diversity and a wide range of cultures.
-We welcome our families’ involvement in special College events and activities and we’ll look forward to welcoming you to campus on a number of occasions across the school year.
+We welcome our families’ involvement in special College events and activities, and we look forward to welcoming you on campus at a number of occasions across the school year.

 SPRING HILL, BRISBANE

 Spring Hill has a rich and vibrant history and IES has been a proud part of this neighbourhood for more than 20 years.
 We have strong community and business contacts, and the history and vibrancy of our local area is as important to us as a school.

 Through the CAS core IB element of Creativity, Activity and Service, students will have the opportunity to build their own connections in the community through projects, and exploring their own passions.

 The culture of our students is also important to the philosophy of IES College.
 So, whether students are from overseas, have recently become an Australian citizen, or are from Brisbane, the suburbs, or the bush, your culture will be embraced and celebrated as part of our broader program of IES College activities, community, and family engagement.

 Read more about the history of Spring Hill here.

 The Traditional Owners of the land upon which IES College stands are the Turrbal People.
 We acknowledge the important role Aboriginal and Torres Strait Islander people play in our community and pay our respect to Elders past and present and to emerging community leaders.

 IES is deeply committed to honouring Indigenous Australia and providing genuine opportunities for our students to learn more about Indigenous people and their stories and cultures.